 held comfortably and securely to the body.

-The band method + two small elastic bands to hold the prosthesis tight against the pelvis.
-The elastic bands are connected to the band, the prosthesis, and a small bit of pubic hair.
-The prosthesis stays directly in place on the body.*
+Is the band method + two small elastic bands to hold the prosthesis tight against the pelvis.

 As the hair grows, you can pull the hair through to tighten the connection.
 It doesn't need to be removed.
 The system is fairly camouflaged as the elastic is under the hair close to the skin.

 Method 4: The Band+ string

 soft, malleable and light enough to be held securely in place with nothing but a bit dental floss and your pubic hair.
 But, because it's hard to tie the string (dental floss) in a way that doesn't tug on the hair, I'm including this method here, as an addition to the Band (to use this method well, please use it in conjunction with the Band).

 need to adjust every few days to few weeks.